ZYblend/Ubuntu_developer_on_windows/README.md

 Visual Studio Code is a free IDE that integrates nicely with with the tools we've installed.
 Install it from the official [downloads](https://code.visualstudio.com/download) page, then launch it and install the following extensions (extensions are on the 5th icon down from the top, on the left sidebar):
 - Remote - WSL (ms-vscode-remote.remote-containers)
 - Remote - Containers (ms-vscode-remote.remote-wsl)
-> You may need to be connected to the Ford network to install extensions
+- git history

-As a workaround to what seems to be a bug in VSCode, add the following to your `bashrc`:
+Add the following to your `bashrc`:
 ```bash
 #VSCode display workaround
 export WSL_DISPLAY=$DISPLAY